 Additional Layer of Ransomware and APT Protection

-Another reason our customers deploy the Secure Email Gateway alongside their Office 365 instance is to provide an additional layer of protection against phishing, ransomware and APT attacks.
+Another reason our customers deploy the Secure Email Gateway alongside their M365 instance is to provide an additional layer of protection against phishing, ransomware and APT attacks.

 The active content sanitization is offered in addition to more traditional layers of protection, such as: